 According to a survey conducted by Payscale, the median salary of a prop trader is approximately $81k.
 80% of the salaries were within the range of $50k and $151k.
 About 50% of the salary was in the form of bonuses, commission, and profit-sharing.
-Prop traders can choose between a firm that offers a fixed salary or a one that has a profit-sharing agreement.
+Prop traders can choose between a firm that offers a fixed salary or a profit-sharing agreement.

 What is the routine of a prop trader?

-Most prop traders operate in a specific market so his trading happens during this time.
+Most prop traders operate in a specific market, so their trading happens during this time.
 However, a prop trader should be aware of economic developments taking place across the globe.
-They spend a lot of their time reading such news and tracking the development in other markets as well.
-During trading hours, the trader has to constantly monitor the price and look for opportunities to enter or exit the market.
-Such opportunities can emerge within a few minutes and on certain days the trader may not execute any trade.
+They spend a lot of their time reading such news and tracking the development in other markets.
+During trading hours, the trader must constantly monitor the price and look for opportunities to enter or exit the market.
+Such opportunities can emerge within a few minutes, and on certain days the trader may not execute any trade.

 Is it worth it to become a prop trader?

 Being a prop trader has its pros and cons.
-It gives the trader access to capital in order to enhance profitability.
-This also reduces the risk that the trader takes since the money he puts in is limited to the fees and taxes.
+It gives the trader access to capital to enhance profitability.
+This also reduces the trader’s risk since the money he puts in is limited to the fees and taxes.
 Prop traders enjoy a degree of freedom that does not come in with a normal job.